rohitrajdeb/GCP-Terraform-VM-Ins/README.md

 # TFLearning
-This is a basic creation of GCP Compute Instance using Terraform
+This is basic creation of GCP Compute Instance using Terraform